Chairman of the Board of Trustees

 Senior Lecturer of Physics and Mathematics, Naryn Campus

-Samat Turdumamatov is a Lecturer of Mathematics with UCA’s School of Arts and Sciences.
+Samat Turdumamatov is a Senior Lecturer of Physics and Mathematics with UCA’s School of Arts and Sciences.
 Previously he held the position of Lecturer of Mathematics at UCA.
 Before joining UCA, he taught several courses in Mathematics and Physics at both high school and university levels.
-Most recently he taught Physics, Electromagnetics for Engineers and Calculus courses at Ala-Too International University and UCA.
-He also was a Teaching Assistant for courses on Applied Electromagnetics, Microwave Engineering and Antenna Theory in Turkey.
+Most recently he taught Physics, Electromagnetics, Calculus and Contemporary Mathematics courses at UCA and Ala-Too